 Don't reset your iPhone date back to January 1, 1970.
 Doing so can brick your iPhone upon resetting it, requiring a visit to the Apple Store for some major surgery.

-This latest iOS glitch actually affects phones running iOS 9, and it's thought to happen because the phone recognizes this date as a negative time value.
-Plus, Apple didn't even exist back then.
+It's an iOS glitch affects all newer iPhones running iOS 9, and it's thought to happen because the phone recognizes this date as a negative time value.
+Plus, Apple didn't even exist back then, so you've sent it back in time before it even existed.

 The ripple in the space-time continuum affects phones and tablets running a 64-bit chip such as the Apple's A7, A8, A8X, A9 and A9X processors.